jstg004/blockchain_research/blockchain_notes00.md

 #### messages

-* contracts have the ability to send messages to other contrats
+* contracts have the ability to send messages to other contracts
 * messages are virtual objects that are never serialized
 * messages only exist in the Ethereum execution environment
 * message contents: